santoru/insecurity/_posts/2021-03-06-securing-amazon-s3-presigned-urls.markdown

 So be sure you threat model properly your feature to avoid logic vulnerabilities.
-If your service is generating a presigned URL valid for 10 minutes to upload a file, that URL can be used by anyone, unless you authenticate the file in a different
+If your service is generating a presigned URL valid for 10 minutes to upload a file, that URL can be used by anyone, unless you validate the request in a different way; A solution could be adding an additional signed header while building the presigned URL in a way that only allowed clients can perform the request (Check point #8).
-TODO

 ## 3. Presigned URLs do not provide authentication
 When your service returns a presigned URL to a user, the user will consume it